Lesson PlansBack to lesson plans archive January 20, 2015

 - Accurate completion of worksheet and analysis of the State of the Union address

-Students can watch the PBS NewsHour with Jim Lehrer the night after the speech in order to see how journalists and political analysts evaluate the speech.
+Students can watch the PBS NewsHour’s post-speech analysis or read about the speech to see how journalists and political analysts evaluate the speech.
 Students then can see if their assessments of the speech are similar to or different from those of the media.

 About the Author

 Stephanie Schragger has been teaching American and European history for over nine years.
 She has taught at The Lawrenceville School and York Preparatory School in New York City.
 She currently teaches at Saint Ann’s in Brooklyn.
-Stephanie has an A.B. in History from Princeton University and a M.A. in History from Yale University.
+Stephanie has a B.A. in History from Princeton University and a M.A. in History from Yale University.

 The Materials You Need